 Originally, Dr. Pepper was also bottled in Texas–specifically at Dublin Bottle Works in Dublin, Texas–which certainly didn’t hurt its popularity in the state.

-Sweet tea is popular across the southeast United States, but it has definitely warmed its way into the hearts of Texans!
+Sweet tea is popular across the southeast United States, but it has definitely wormed its way into the hearts of Texans!

 When you think of wine, you might think of Tuscany or Bordeaux.

 When you think of US wine?
 Perhaps California.

 But Texas?
 Texas may still be working toward a national and international reputation with its wines, but with over 50 wineries on the official Texas Wine Trail alone, the wine scene in Texas is absolutely hopping.